wareya/gammakit/readme.md

 - Lexically scoped
 - - Lexical scope is emulated; interior functions don't close over the scope they're defined in
 - Dynamically typed
-- - Types: Number (f64), Text (utf-8 string), Array, Dict, Set, Func, Generator, Instance, Object, Special
+- - Types: Number (f64), Text (utf-8 string), Array, Dict, Set, Func, Generator, Instance, Object, Custom
 - Arrays, dictionaries (keys may only be numbers or strings), and sets are copied by value, not reference
 - Switch statement where case blocks have their own scope, with no fallthrough, not even explicit fallthrough
 - - Basically a glorified if-else chain where the switch value is only evaluated and stored once